dgraph-io/dgraph/wiki/content/mutations/index.md

 ```
 Represents that graph node with ID `0x01` is linked with the `friend` edge to node `0x02`.

-Dgraph creates a unique 64 bit identifier for every node in the graph - the node's UID.
-A mutation either lets Dgraph create the UID as the identifier for the subject or object, using blank or external id nodes, or specifies a known UID from a previous mutation..
+Dgraph creates a unique 64 bit identifier for every blank node in the mutation - the node's UID.
+A mutation can include a blank node as an identifier for the subject or object, or a known UID from a previous mutation.

 ## Blank Nodes and UID